Water, sanitation and hygiene (WASH)

 With this in mind, our three interconnecting objectives for WASH are:

-- Contributing to universal, sustainable WASH services and practices in communities and public institutions, leading to healthy lives and contributing to the targets of UN Sustainable Development Goal 6 (ensuring access to water and sanitation for all)
+- Contributing to universal, sustainable WASH services and practices in communities and public institutions, leading to health lives and contributing to the targets of UN Sustainable Development Goal 6 (ensuring access to water and sanitation for all)

 - Reinforcing and creating sustainable livelihoods from WASH value chains and using WASH ‘outputs’ as inputs for sustainable agriculture